AGH University of Kraków

 AGH University of Krakow, (abbreviated as AGH University; formerly: AGH University of Science and Technology or AGH UST; in full the Stanisław Staszic Mining and Metallurgical Academy in Kraków (Akademia Górniczo-Hutnicza im.
 Stanisława Staszica w Krakowie)) is a public university in Kraków, Poland.
 Founded in 1913, its inauguration took place in 1919.
-The university focuses on innovative technologies, its research profile also includes engineering disciplines, exact sciences, Earth sciences, and social sciences.
+The AGH University focuses on innovative technologies, its research profile also includes engineering disciplines, exact sciences, Earth sciences, and social sciences.

-The university is one of 10 Polish higher education institutions that has been granted the title of a research university.
-The university comprises, among other units, 17 faculties, a research centre – the AGH University Academic Centre for Materials and Nanotechnology, and other didactic centres and departments.
+The AGH University is one of 10 Polish higher education institutions that has been granted the status of a research university.
+It has 18 faculties, the AGH University Academic Centre for Materials and Nanotechnology, and numerous didactic centres.
 It offers three levels of education: first-cycle, second-cycle, and third-cycle (doctoral schools).
-The university educates almost 19,000 students and employs more than 2,200 academic staff (including more than 240 professors and more than 500 associate professors).
+The AGH University educates more than 21,000 students and employs more than 2,300 academic staff (including more than 260 professors and more than 500 associate professors).

 The AGH University regularly ranks first among Polish technical universities in the Center for World University Rankings or the Academic Ranking of World Universities.